NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 There is a version number at the top of the README.md.
 That version number corresponds to the last tagged copy.
-If we are going to deliver the course and there are changes since the tagged copy given by the version number, we create a new version and tag it.
+If we are going to deliver the course and there are lots of changes since the tagged copy given by the version number, we create a new version and tag it.

 This means that you should always be able to go back to a particular version in time.